hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 SELECT name FROM person
 ```
 If there is an index on the table, then there are two access paths (table scan, index scan), and two equivalent plans.
 Without
-MEMO we would have to create two separate plans:
+the MEMO, we would have to create two separate plans:
 ```
 Project[name]
   TableScan[person]